Ajax11/testToolsV2/README.md

 # testToolsV2
-A project to test some software tools
+A project to test some software tools with git hooks